-- the seller(s) (if you are buying a home)
+- the seller(s) or the builder's representative (if you've bought a brand new home)

 - the seller’s attorney (if they have one)

-- both real estate professionals (yours and the seller’s if you are buying a home)
+- both real estate professionals (yours and the seller’s)

-- a Glossary Term: lender’s representative or your Glossary Term: title company (in some cases)
+- a lender's representative or your title company (in some cases)

 - the closing agent (which could be a representative from the title company or a real estate attorney)